shushen/rust-study-notes/README.md

 - String literals has the type `&str` and is a slice pointing to the stack memory that stores the string value.

 ## Data types
+- A *tuple* can have different data types for each of its elements and always has a fixed length once declared.
+    - Despite having a fixed length, a tuple can be made mutable such that its elements can be changed as long as their data types are maintained.
+    - Elements of a tuple can be accessed with a dot notation, such as `t.0`, `t.1`, etc.
 - *unit* type: a tuple type with no fields `()` is often called *unit* or *unit type*.
 Its one value is also called *unit* or *the unit value*. ([ref](https://doc.rust-lang.org/reference/types/tuple.html?highlight=unit%20type#tuple-types))
+- An *array* is like a tuple but all elements of an array have to be of the same data tuple.
+    - Like a tuple, an array also has a fixed length once defined.
+    - Like a tuple, an array can also be made mutable.
+    - Unlike a tuple, an array can have repeated elements: `arr = [3; 5]` is equivalent to `arr = [3, 3, 3, 3, 3]`.
+    - A multidimensional array: `[[1.0; 10]; 10]`
+    - Invalid array element access is checked during runtime by Rust and will result in a runtime error.
 - *enums* are defined by enumerating its possible *variants*.
 Each variant can have data attached and the name of each enum varient becomes a function that constructs an instance of the enum.
     ```rust
     enum IpAddr {